yash-nethues/getpaid/readme.txt

 = Updating =

-Automatic updates should seamlessly work.
-We always suggest you backup up your website before performing any automated update to avoid unforeseen problems.
+Automatic updates should work seamlessly.
+To avoid unforeseen problems, we always suggest backing up your website before performing any automated update.

 == Frequently Asked Questions ==